What is the “Collateral Source Rule” in New York Personal Injury Law?

 Contact us for a free consultation

 Personal injuries occur in many different ways, but they all have something in common.
 They resulted from another party’s negligence or recklessness.
-If this has happened to you, contact an experienced personal injury lawyer at Douglas and London.
+If this has happened to you, contact an experienced personal injury lawyer at Douglas & London.

 We offer free consultations where we will review your claim and advise you of your options.
 Call or text us 24/7 or complete our online form to schedule an appointment.